 Most medications are okay for donating blood, including common medications for asthma, allergies, high cholesterol, blood pressure, depression and other mood disorders.
 Very few medications on their own prevent people from donating.
 Examples of medications that will prevent blood donations include Proscar (30 days from last dose) and Avodart (six months from last dose).

 If you are donating platelets, you must refrain from taking Aspirin or products containing Aspirin for 48 hours prior to donation.
 You can take Aspirin if you are donating whole blood; however, we will not be able to use the platelets portion of your donation for transfusion.
 Very little medication remains in blood given to patients.

 - Can I donate if I had a heart attack?

-As long as you are feeling well three months after your heart attack, you can donate blood.
+As long as you are feeling well six months after your heart attack, are symptom free and do not have any physical restrictions, you can donate blood.

 - Can I donate if I had cancer?

 Depending on what type of cancer it was, you may still be able to donate if the cancer has been removed or eradicated and treated.
-Even if you received chemotherapy or radiation, you can donate blood one year after completing the treatment if the cancer is gone.
-If you did not need to receive chemotherapy or radiation, then you may be able to donate after you have recovered from the surgery.
+In most situations, if you received chemotherapy, radiation or surgery, you can donate blood one year after completing the treatment if the cancer is gone.
+Please call 401-453-8307 if you have any questions and we can review your eligibility.

 - Can I donate if I had surgery?

-If you have recovered from your surgery and did not need a transfusion or only received your own blood, you can donate when you feel up to it.
-If you received a transfusion from anyone apart from your own blood, you have to wait 12 months to donate.
+If you have recovered from your surgery and did not need a transfusion, you can donate when you feel up to it.
+If you received a transfusion from anyone including your own blood, you have to wait three months to donate.